herox20778899/MBS-threads/README.md

   connectToDB();

   try {
-    // Find the original thread by its ID const originalThread = await Thread.findById(threadId);
+    // Find the original post by its ID const originalPost = await Post.findById(postId);

-    if (!originalThread) {
+    if (!originalPost) {
-      throw new Error("Thread not found");
+      throw new Error("Post not found");
     }

-    // Create the new comment thread
+    // Create the new comment post
-    const commentThread = new Thread({
+    const commentPost = new Post({
       text: commentText,
       author: userId,
-      parentId: threadId, // Set the parentId to the original thread's ID });
+      parentId: postId, // Set the parentId to the original post's ID });

-    // Save the comment thread to the database const savedCommentThread = await commentThread.save();
+    // Save the comment post to the database const savedCommentPost = await commentPost.save();

-    // Add the comment thread's ID to the original thread's children array originalThread.children.push(savedCommentThread._id);
+    // Add the comment post's ID to the original post's children array originalPost.children.push(savedCommentPost._id);

-    // Save the updated original thread to the database await originalThread.save();
+    // Save the updated original post to the database await originalPost.save();

     revalidatePath(path);
   } catch (err) {